FordPipatkittikul/UI-second-hand-market/README.md

 # Deployment

 Frontend is hosting by [Vercel](https://vercel.com/) and backend server is hosting by [Render](https://render.com/).
-For server, **I'm currently using free version so without request has been send to a server for a long time, the server will automatically shutdown and when server is about to operate, it will takes 50 seconds or more**.
+For server, **I'm currently using free version so without request has been send to a server for a long time, the server will automatically shutdown and it will takes 50 seconds or more to working**.
 For database we use mongoDB and mongoAtlas is hosting database for us. **Due to an Inactivity, It has been paused**.
 Lastly, using [Google Analytics](https://analytics.google.com/) for analyze user's behavior.